meribold/meribold.org/_drafts/critique-of-rms-open-letter.md

 sentence contains a direct quotation  that is nowhere to be found in the source we're given.
-The letter continues with a parenthetical granting that "several news reports misrepresented Stallman's position while discussing allegations against Minsky", but then asserts that all these inaccurate portrayals are actually consistent with opinions "Stallman has previously expressed".
+The letter continues with a parenthetical granting that "several news reports misrepresented Stallman's position while discussing allegations against Minsky", but then asserts that "Stallman has previously expressed opinions that were consistent" with these misrepresentations.
 No source is given this time.[^open-letter-appendix]

 <!-- TODO: talk about ableism as well? -->